atlarge-research/Opencraft-2/README.md

 ## Parrelsync

 [ParrelSync](https://github.com/VeriorPies/ParrelSync) allows synchronizing multiple copies of a Unity project.
 These can be run in parallel to test networked functionality.

+> [!WARNING]
-In `ParrelSync -> Preferences`, make sure that `/UnityRenderStreaming` is listed under `Optional Folders to Symbolically Link`.
+> In `ParrelSync -> Preferences`, make sure that `/UnityRenderStreaming`
+> is listed under `Optional Folders to Symbolically Link`.
 Then, to create a new ParrelSync clone select `Add new clone` in `ParrelSync -> Clones Manager`.

 ## Multiplay

 This project supports a single game client acting as a streamed gaming host for many players on guest clients.
 Testing Multiplay is easiest using ParrelSync, in the clone's launch arguments in the clone manager add `-multiplayRole Guest` to run it as a Multiplay guest client.

 ### Signalling Service WebApp

 Multiplay functionality requires a signalling service to establish a direct connection between host and guest clients.
 The signaling service is run as a webapp, the source is available in `./UnityRenderStreaming/WebApp/` and can be build using `./UnityRenderStreaming/pack_webapp.sh` which has `npm` as a dependency.
 The webapp can be run with a convenience script `.Builds/Multiplay_WebApp/start.sh` or directly with `.\webserver -p <PORT>`.
 The port the webserver listens on must be the same as the signaling port configured using the application command line argument `-signalingPort <int>`.

 ## Debugging and Analysis